doubledutch/rn-client/README.md

 ## `client.getSessions()`

-Returns a Promise which resolves to the sessions in the current event.
+Returns a Promise that resolves to the sessions in the current event.

 ```javascript
 client.getSessions().then(sessions => console.log(sessions))